-When you move your workloads to Cloud Platform, you can continue to manage your end users by using common user management services and tools like LDAP, Active Directory, or G Suite's Admin service.
+When you move your workloads to Google Cloud, you can continue to manage your end users by using common user management services and tools like LDAP, Active Directory, or Google Workspace's Admin service.
 However, the way you manage access to networked resources diverges slightly from what you might be used to.

-On Cloud Platform, you configure access to your virtual resources by using Google Cloud IAM.
-Cloud IAM does not directly manage identities.
+On Google Cloud, you configure access to your virtual resources by using Identity and Access Management (IAM).
+IAM does not directly manage identities.
 Instead, it allows you to assign roles, which are user-defined collections of access permissions, to several Google identity types.
 Supported types include:

 - Google accounts

-- Users accounts on G Suite and G Suite for Education domains
+- Users accounts on Google Workspace and Google Workspace for Education domains

 - Google Groups